Project Definition Report Nov 2019

 Which studies identified the need for this project?

-South Bay Connect service route was listed within Capitol Corridor Joint Powers Authority’s (CCJPA) 2014 Vision Plan Update and 2016 Vision Implementation Plan, as well as in the 2018 California State Rail Plan and in Plan Bay Area 2040.
-The project's rail improvements are also consistent with the Alameda County Transportation Commission (Alameda CTC) 2016 Goods Movement Plan, Alameda CTC’s Countywide Transit Plan and 2018 Rail Safety Enhancement Program, the 2017 Dumbarton Transportation Corridor Study, and Dumbarton Forward Design Alternatives Assessment.
+South Bay Connect service route was listed within CCJPA’s 2014 Vision Plan Update and 2016 Vision Implementation Plan, as well as in the 2018 California State Rail Plan and Plan Bay Area 2040.
+The project’s rail improvements are also consistent with the Alameda CTC 2016 Goods Movement Plan, Countywide Transit Plan and 2018 Rail Safety Enhancement Program, the 2017 Dumbarton Transportation Corridor Study, and Dumbarton Forward Design Alternatives Assessment.
 The collective plans establish a clear roadmap for Capitol Corridor that identifies service improvements to be implemented over time.

 How will South Bay Connect create transbay connections?

-The proposed Ardenwood Station at the Park & Ride near State Route 84 will provide a direct connection and transfer opportunity to transbay bus services that link Alameda County to San Mateo and western Santa Clara counties including the Dumbarton Express, AC Transit U Line, Stanford shuttles, and numerous employee shuttles.
-On the average weekday, 125 buses and shuttles stop at the Ardenwood Park & Ride.
+The proposed Ardenwood Station at the Park-and-Ride near State Route 84 will provide a direct connection and transfer opportunity to transbay bus services linking Alameda County to San Mateo and western Santa Clara counties including the Dumbarton Express, AC Transit U Line, Stanford shuttles, and numerous employee shuttles.
+On an average weekday, 125 buses and shuttles stop at the Ardenwood Park-and-Ride.
 This critical transbay link was identified in Capitol Corridor Joint Powers Authority Service Optimization work as the largest unrealized connection in the Capitol Corridor system.

 How does relocating the Capitol Corridor Route improve operations?